gferhpc/supercomputing.tue.nl/docs/blog/index.md

 ---
 title: News
 description: >

-  Stay informed with the latest news, maintenance updates, and upcoming events from the TU/e Supercomputing Center.
+  Stay updated with the latest news and developments from the TU/e Supercomputing Center, featuring insights on research, events, and high-performance computing advancements.
-  Explore insights into high-performance computing advancements and join our community in driving innovation and collaboration.
 hero:
   backdrop: /assets/images/backdrops/events.jpg
   messages: